global-asp/asp-source/en/0164_hare-and-elephant.md

 ##
 The following day, Elephant
 went to Hare's house.
-Hare said to him, “Welcome my
+Hare said to him, "Welcome my
 friend, come in so we can get
-you the best pair of shoes that no one else has.”
+you the best pair of shoes that no one else has."

 ##
 Elephant was surprised and
-said, “Excuse me my friend, I
+said, "Excuse me my friend, I
 thought we were going to the
-market to buy the shoes?”
+market to buy the shoes?"
 Hare answered and said,
-“Elephant, do you want the
+"Elephant, do you want the
-shoes or is it the market that you want to see?”
+shoes or is it the market that you want to see?"

 ##
 Elephant calmed down and
-said, “Of course I want shoes.
+said, "Of course I want shoes.
 I did not sleep last night
 because I was thinking of my
-new shoes all the time.”
+new shoes all the time."

 So Hare led Elephant to the
 back of the house where he had lit a huge fire.
-Hare said to Elephant, “Stand in the fire so that the shoes can start forming.”
+Hare said to Elephant, "Stand in the fire so that the shoes can start forming."

 ##
 Because Elephant was eager to